asclee/Phaser_Game/README.md

 ## To download and run the game
-First, download all files and the assets folder in the branch titled Amber's_branch.
+First, download all files and the assets folder in the branch titled `mostUpdated`.
 In order to run the game, the user must first set up a server.

 One option is setting up a Python SimpleHTTPServer.